 It was with the Veterans for Peace that Sr Rita went to her first protest in November of 1996.
 She was 69 years old.
 On the bus ride to Fort Benning, the basecamp of SOA, she contemplated whether or not she should cross the line onto the base.

-“After I arrived in Columbus, Georgia, when I saw the crowds, heard the songs, and speeches that stirred my soul and brought vividly to mind the atrocities committed by SOA graduates, I knew I had to act, and I was at peace with my decision.
+“After I arrived in Columbus, Georgia, when I heard the crowds, heard the songs, and speeches that stirred my soul and brought vividly to mind the atrocities committed by SOA graduates, I knew I had to act, and I was at peace with my decision.
 I crossed the foot-wide white line and entered Fort Benning with 59 other protestors.”

 Once she crossed, she and the other protestors were escorted and driven into the base camp, where they were processed for violating the open base policy.
 Anyone can drive or walk through the base, but they cannot enter if they are against the training that the base is doing.
 Once processed, they were allowed to return home.
 As it was Sr Rita’s first offense, she thought that she would only be given a warning.
 However, she received a “ban and bar” letter on May 1st, 1997, excluding her from the Fort Benning Military Reservation for the next five years.
 Sr Rita returned to protest the following year and crossed the line with 601 other protestors.